 The SG confirms that the user is authorized with the IdP provided by the access.egi.eu portal and retrieves the UID of the user through the IdP interface.

-The SG generated a PUSP from the credential factory (not in the picture), including the UID information in the sub-proxy, and use it to submit the payloads of the users to HTC or cloud resources in the LTOS pool.
+The SG generates a PUSP from the credential factory (not in the picture), including the UID information in the sub-proxy, and uses it to submit the payloads of the users to the HTC or cloud resources in the LTOS pool.

 Figure 2, Interactions between the components of the LTOS